All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in

-To provide a conclusive comparison and clearer interpretation of the results, Figure \ref{fig: comparison} presents a performance comparison of the top three algorithms from each detection category (2D, 3D, and 2D–3D fusion), evaluated across four key metrics: $AP_{BEV}$ $Car$, $AP_{3D}$ $Car$, $AP_{3D}$ $Pedestrian$, and $AP_{3D}$ $Cyclist$.
+Figure \ref{fig: comparison} presents a performance comparison of the top three algorithms from each detection category (2D, 3D, and 2D–3D fusion), evaluated across four key metrics: $AP_{BEV}$ $Car$, $AP_{3D}$ $Car$, $AP_{3D}$ $Pedestrian$, and $AP_{3D}$ $Cyclist$.
 The results highlight the strengths and weaknesses of each category, illustrating how different detection paradigms excel in specific object classes or evaluation perspectives.
 This comparative view not only identifies the highest-performing methods but also provides insight into the trade-offs between 2D, 3D, and fusion-based approaches.

 The comparative analysis across 2D, 3D, and 2D–3D fusion object detection methods highlights modality-driven performance trends.
 The 2D detectors, evaluated on a dedicated 2D dataset, achieve strong accuracy in the image domain, particularly for the $AP_{2D}$ $Car$ class, where the top-ranked model surpasses 93\% performance.
 However, their capabilities are inherently constrained in reconstructing depth and precise spatial localization due to the absence of explicit 3D information.
 On the other hand, LiDAR-based 3D detectors directly operate in 3D space, delivering competitive spatial accuracy, especially in $AP_{BEV}$ $Car$ and $AP_{3D}$ $Car$ metrics, but often exhibit lower performance in detecting small or partially occluded objects, such as pedestrians, where point cloud sparsity and occlusion effects degrade recall.
 Fusion-based methods leverage complementary strengths: images' dense texture and semantic cues enhance object classification, while LiDAR provides accurate geometry and scale estimation.
 They achieved the highest $AP_{BEV}$ $Car$ (93.73\%) and $AP_{3D}$ $Car$ (87.20\%) scores, a result attributed to the combined benefits of depth perception and classification from cross-modal cues.